corcor27/Introduction_to_R/_episodes/11-Rstudio-layout.md

 - "Be familiar with the panes contained within RStudio"
 - "Be confident creating a new project and new script files"
 keypoints:
 - "R and RStudio are not the same thing.
-RStudio is an IDE that provides you with a convinient way to manage R projects and R is the underlying language that enables RStudio."
+RStudio is an IDE that provides you with a convenient way to manage R projects and R is the underlying language that enables RStudio."
 - "You will not learn everything about R or RStudio in a day, there are a huge number of tools available to you in RStudio.
 The more time you commit to exploring and practicing the more you will achieve."
 - "Project management is a vital part of ensuring that you are producing maintainable, sharable, and robust software."
 ---